strapi/documentation/CONTRIBUTING.md

     git clone git@github.com:yourgithubname/documentation.git
     ```

-3. Enter in the folder which contains either the user documentation or developer documentation (depending on what you want to contribute to).
+3. From the `main` branch, retrieve the latest modifications to work on an up-to-date branch.

     ```bash
-    #user documentation
-    cd documentation/docs/user-docs

-    #developer documentation
-    cd documentation/docs/developer-docs
-    ```

-4. From the `main` branch, retrieve the latest modifications to work on an up-to-date branch.

-    ```bash
     git checkout main
     git pull
     ```

-5. Create your own branch on which you will work on your documentation contribution.
+4. Create your own branch on which you will work on your documentation contribution.
 Make sure the name of your branch indicates both the type of documentation and the topic.

     ```bash
     #user documentation